-The purpose of HB 1784 was to provide a locally controlled groundwater district to conserve and preserve groundwater, protect groundwater users, protect and recharge groundwater, prevent pollution or waste of groundwater in the central Carrizo-Wilcox area, control subsidence caused by withdrawal of water from the groundwater reservoirs in that area, and regulate the transport of water out of the boundaries of the districts.
+The purpose of HB 1784this bill wasis to provide a locally controlled groundwater district to conserve and preserve groundwater, protect groundwater users, protect and recharge groundwater, prevent pollution or waste of groundwater in the central Carrizo-Wilcox area, control subsidence caused by withdrawal of water from the groundwater reservoirs in that area, and regulate the transport of water out of the boundaries of the districts.
 The POSGCD has ten directors, with five from each county.
 It does not have the power to tax and receives all of its revenue from fees imposed on municipal/commercial pumpers and transporters of groundwater.
+Successful confirmation elections were held in November 2002 in both counties in accordance with Sections 36.017, 36.018, and 36.019, Water Code, and Section-41.001, Election Code.

 The POSGCD is a member of Groundwater Management Area (GMA) 12 and GMA 8, whose areal extents are shown in Figure 1.
 To help establish desired future conditions (DFCs) for the relevant aquifers within the boundaries of GMA 12 and GMA 8, POSGCD will consider groundwater availability models (GAMs) and other data or information.
-This information can also be found on the Districts website at https://posgcd.halff.com/Map/Public.
+This information can also be found on the Districts website at https://posgcd.halff.com/Map/Public,